 Citizens bills are sent out on the 1st and 15th of every month.
-If you have not received your bill please call our utilities department as soon as possible.
-Sometimes there may be a delay in the city sending out bills such as; the billing date falling on a city holiday (which will be sent out the next business day the city is open) or re-reads being conducted to ensure bills are accurate, etc.
+If you have not received your bill please call our utility department as soon as possible.
+Sometimes there may be a delay in the city sending out bills such as; the billing date falls on a city holiday (which will be sent out the next business day the city is open) or re-reads being conducted to ensure bills are accurate, etc.

 WHAT SHOULD I DO IF I CANNOT PAY MY UTILITY BILL?

 Contact the Utilities Department at (254) 662-1415 Ext.
-6002 to setup payment arrangements.
-It’s imperative to keep in contact with us so we can work with you.
+6002 to set up payment arrangements.
+It's imperative to keep in contact with us so we can work with you.